-In fact, CBD and marijuana function in and interact with the body very differently.
-While it is true that both CBD and THC have therapeutic properties and medicinal value, unlike THC, CBD does not make the user feel “stoned” or otherwise intoxicated.
+In fact, CBD and marijuana function and interact with the body very differently.
+While it is true that both CBD and THC have therapeutic properties and medicinal value, unlike THC, CBD because of the low levels of THC, does not make the user feel “stoned” or otherwise intoxicated.
 The two compounds act in separate ways on different receptors in the brain and the body.
-Many reputable CBD providers, like Palm Organix for example, are able to provide 100% pure zero THC products as a result of the safe, stringent, and high-quality production methods used by its producer.
+Many reputable CBD providers, like Palm Organix™ for example, are able to provide 100% pure, zero THC products as a result of the safe, stringent, and high-quality production methods used by its producer.

 Nevertheless, because of the association often made between CBD and marijuana, and because many who take nutritional supplements are understandably curious about what laws, if any, regulate the product they are considering, it is a question worth investigating and answering thoroughly.

-In light of the increasing popularity of CBD, many state legislatures have recently turned their attention to this product and to the legality of its use.
+In light of the increasing popularity of CBD, many state legislatures have recently turned their attention to this product and the legality of its use.
 While the legal status of CBD is becoming increasingly more defined as a result of recent reforms, it can be hard to filter through all of the information to determine what is fact and what is fiction.
 Ultimately, the legality of CBD can vary from state to state and on a federal level.
 In general, however, one of the determining factors of whether CBD is legal is whether the CBD is derived from hemp or marijuana.
 Though hemp and marijuana are very close relatives, there are distinct differences that are important to understand when it comes to the legality of CBD.

 Thus, if hemp-derived CBD meets these standards, it is federally legal.
 If the CBD is marijuana-derived, however, legality is more complex.
 Certainly, if a state has legalized marijuana generally, then CBD products of all varieties are also legal.
-Even in those states where recreational marijuana use is illegal, however, the vast majority (all but three) have approved the usage of marijuana-derived CBD for medical purposes.
+Even in those states where recreational marijuana use is illegal, however, the vast majority (all but three states) have approved the usage of marijuana-derived CBD for medical purposes.
 Requirements for that usage will vary by state, of course, so it is always appropriate to research the exact legal requirements in your state prior to using marijuana-derived CBD.

 As with any product, the efficacy, safety, and benefit of CBD is only as good as the hemp it is sourced from and the standards used by its provider.
 While it is important to understand the legality of using a product, it is equally important to understand and care about the type of product you are ultimately using.
-Finding a provider, like Palm Organix, that can guarantee the pure, safe, and beneficial CBD product you’re looking for, is a critical step in ensuring that you achieve the results you want.
-Of course, it is also wise to check the state laws where you live to verify that the products you are using comply with the regulations specific to your locality.
-After having done so, you can begin your health and wellness journey with optimism and peace of mind for a healthier, happier you.
-Contact us today.
+Finding a provider, like Palm Organix™, that can guarantee the pure, and beneficial CBD product you’re looking for is a critical step in ensuring that you achieve the results you want.
+Palm Organix™ believes that the CBD product you ultimately purchase is only as good as the hemp plant from which it is extracted.